danadascalescu00/Robotics/Autonomous Firefighter Robot/README.md

   As we know the height of water tank we can calculate the water level by subtracting resulting distance measure with the ultrasonic sensor from total length of tank.

   <em>Servo motors</em> <br>
   &ensp; For the water gun mechanism what we needed was to have motors that can provide relatively precise motion in a specific range.
 In order to achieve this we could have used servo motors or stepper motors.
-We choosed to use a servo motors considering the following facts: less consumption of energy which was important in our case and that servo motors are more capable of accelerating loads than steppers. <br>
+We choosed to use a servo motors and a micro sevo considering the following facts: less consumption of energy which was important in our case and that servo motors are more capable of accelerating loads than steppers. <br>

  &ensp; We choose an <em> Arduino Mega </em> because we are interested to expand the design and add some moore features.